DFHack/dfhack/docs/plugins/buildingplan.rst

 workorders to ensure you always have a few blocks/doors/beds/etc. available.
 You can then place as many of each building as you like.
 Produced items will be used to build the planned buildings as they are produced, with minimal space dedicated to stockpiles.
-The DFHack `orders` library can help with setting up these manager workorders for you.
+The DFHack `orders` library can help with setting these manager workorders up for you.

-If you do not wish to use the ``buildingplan`` interface, you can turn off the ``buildingplan.planner`` overlay in `gui/control-panel`.
-You should not disable the ``buildingplan`` service entirely in `gui/control-panel` since existing planned buildings in loaded forts will stop functioning.
+If you do not wish to use the ``buildingplan`` interface, you can turn off the ``buildingplan.planner`` overlay in `gui/control-panel` (on the "Overlays" tab).
+You should not disable the ``buildingplan`` "System service" in `gui/control-panel` since existing planned buildings in loaded forts will stop functioning.

 Usage
 -----